AssemblyScript/binaryen.js/README.md

 #### [Variable accesses](http://webassembly.org/docs/semantics/#local-variables)

 * Module#**local.get**(index: `number`, type: `Type`): `ExpressionRef`<br />
   Creates a local.get for the local at the specified index.
-Note that we must specify the type here as we may not have created the local being called yet.
+Note that we must specify the type here as we may not have created the local being accessed yet.

 * Module#**local.set**(index: `number`, value: `ExpressionRef`): `ExpressionRef`<br />
   Creates a local.set for the local at the specified index.

-* Module#**local.tee**(index: `number`, value: `ExpressionRef`): `ExpressionRef`<br />
+* Module#**local.tee**(index: `number`, value: `ExpressionRef`, type: `Type`): `ExpressionRef`<br />
   Creates a local.tee for the local at the specified index.
 A tee differs from a set in that the value remains on the stack.
+Note that we must specify the type here as we may not have created the local being accessed yet.

 * Module#**global.get**(name: `string`, type: `Type`): `ExpressionRef`<br />
   Creates a global.get for the global with the specified name.
-Note that we must specify the type here as we may not have created the global being called yet.
+Note that we must specify the type here as we may not have created the global being accessed yet.

 * Module#**global.set**(name: `string`, value: `ExpressionRef`): `ExpressionRef`<br />
   Creates a global.set for the global with the specified name.